Uiedbook/cradova/README.md

 ```

 ## Documentation

 We are currently building cradova's documentation and we have only a few hands, if you're interested in helping you can join the community, learn first hand, and support cradova's progress.

 ## Getting Help

 To get further insights and help on Cradova, visit our new [Telegram Community Chat](https://t.me/cradovaframework).

 ## Contributing

-We are currently working to set up:
+We are currently working to [set](https://github.com/fridaycandour/cradova/blob/main/contributing.md) up the following:

+- building cradova CLI (in progress)
 - Cradova Documentation Website
 - UI component libraries for cradova
 - Sample projects
 - maintenance and promotion
-- building cradova CLI

 ## Sponsor

-Your support is appriciated and needed to advance Cradova further into the future.\
+Your support is appreciated and needed to advance Cradova for more performance and improvements.

-Sponsorships can be done via [Patreon](https://www.patreon.com/FridayCandour).\
+Sponsorships can be done via [Patreon](https://www.patreon.com/FridayCandour) and [KO-FI](https://www.ko-fi.com/fridaycandour).

 Both monthly-recurring sponsorships and one-time donations are accepted.
-Recurring sponsorships will be entitled to logo placements in Tiers.